IABTechLab/uid2-examples/publisher/standard/README.md

 ## Test the Example Application

-The example application illustrates the steps documented in the [Publisher Integration Guide (Standard)](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/guides/publisher-client-side.md).
+The example application illustrates the steps documented in the [UID2 SDK Integration Guide](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/guides/publisher-client-side.md).
 For an overview of the high-level workflow for establishing UID2 identity, API reference, and explanation of the UID2 cookie format, see [Client-Side Identity JavaScript SDK](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/sdks/client-side-identity-v1.md).

 The following table outlines and annotates the steps you may take to test and explore the example application.